 How to escape a guillotine on a high level

-To escape an arm in guillotine or high elbow guillotine from a good person, follow these principles:
+To escape an arm in guillotine or high elbow guillotine from a skilled opponent, follow these principles.
+These work against the tightest front headlock players – the same grips that guys like Ethan Crelinsten use on offense:

-1. Pummel your head to the other side.
-Often you have to push with your hand or your bicep against the strangling arm so that it crosses the centerline.
-This head pummel is the basic movement that you need to escape any guillotine.
+- Pummel your head to the other side.
+Use your hand or bicep to push against the strangling arm’s wrist so it crosses the centerline.
+The key detail: push at the wrist, not the elbow.
+Pushing the elbow actually tightens the choke.
+This head pummel is the core movement behind every guillotine escape Craig teaches.

 Also read: How to finish an arm in guillotine like Craig Jones